 North Central Missouri College - Trenton, Missouri

-My journey into nursing has been shaped by a deep commitment to excellence, leadership, and advocacy.
-I’ve lived in Jefferson City, Missouri, for most of my life, where I was homeschooled and attended Lighthouse Preparatory Academy for high school.
-In 2016, I earned my LPN license from State Technical College, which allowed me to gain experience in hospice, mental health, primary care, pulmonary care, and nursing informatics.
-For the past four years, I have specialized in building and maintaining electronic medical record systems for large hospitals, blending my passion for technology and healthcare.
-In my current role as the Nursing Student Representative for the Online Student Nurse Association at NCMC, I have had the privilege of supporting my peers and honing my leadership skills.
-I am currently enrolled in NCMC’s Online ADN Program, which allows me to continue working while advancing my education.
-After graduating in May, I plan to pursue a BSN and eventually an MSN in Nursing Informatics, furthering my dedication to lifelong learning.
+My journey into nursing has been guided by a deep commitment to excellence, leadership, and advocacy.
+I have lived in Jefferson City, Missouri, for most of my life, where I was homeschooled and attended Lighthouse Preparatory Academy for high school.
+In 2016, I earned my LPN license from State Technical College, which allowed me to gain valuable experience in hospice, mental health, primary care, pulmonary care, and nursing informatics.
+Over the past four years, I have specialized in building and maintaining electronic medical record systems for large hospitals—blending my passion for technology and healthcare.

 Secretary / Treasurer